richardvenneman/appsignal-docs/source/elixir/instrumentation/instrumentation.html.md

 ```

 This will create an event `get_data_from_github.github_api` in the event
 timeline.
-For more information on what how event names are used, please read
+For more information on how event names are used, please read
 our [event naming guidelines](/api/event-names.html).

 ###^decorator Transactions